IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 This references the property publicIp within the balancer section of the composition section.

-`deploymentLocation` is a special property that is used by the TNCO to place the resultant resource in the correct location.
+`deploymentLocation` is a special property that is used by the TNC-O to place the resultant resource in the correct location.
 It will only appear in an assembly descriptor.
 The contents of the property will be specific to the resource manager that handles the resource.

 `resourceManager` is another special property that passes the name of the resource manager instance that will be used to manage the resource.

-TNCO will assign an internal name and identifier for each resource and assembly instance it creates.
+TNC-O will assign an internal name and identifier for each resource and assembly instance it creates.
 These values can be useful to give unique names for servers etc. To access them a property may have its value set to `${instance.name}` or `${instance.id}`.

 {{%note %}}
 NOTE: It is essential that there is a space between the “value:” and the quoted property value string.
 If you fail to put a space between these two items then it will be treated as a single string.